vinceau/i18next-auto-keys/USAGE_CLI.md

 The `i18next-auto-keys` package includes CLI tools for working with translations independently of your webpack build process:

-1. **Extract Messages and Keys** - Extract translation keys from source code and generate a POT template file
+1. **Extract Messages and Keys** - Extract translation keys from source code and generate a PO template file
-2. **Update PO Files** - Merge new strings from POT template into existing .po files
+2. **Update PO Files** - Merge new strings from PO template into existing .po files
 3. **PO to JSON conversion** - Convert translated .po files to i18next JSON format

+A PO (portable object) file contains translation strings and is made up of many entries, containing the original untranslated string and its corresponding translation.
+POT (portable object template) files are similar but serve as templates for creating new PO files.

 ## Configuration Integration